kamilrybacki/PPEAgentDeployment/README.md

 ### Role-specific variables

-**Convention**: Role variables are prepended with the playbook name followed by the role name and separated by an underscore i.e. `ppeagentdeploment_service_` and are to be set in the `group_vars` directory of the environment you want to deploy PPEAagent to (with defaults set in the role's `defaults/main.yml` file).
+**Convention**: Role variables are prepended with the playbook name followed by the role name and separated by an underscore i.e. `ppeagentdeploment_<ROLE>_`.
+Their default values are to be stored in the `roles/<ROLE>/defaults/main.yml` file.
+Any internal variables used in the roles are prepended with an underscore and located in the `roles/<ROLE>/vars/main.yml` file.
+By internal variables, we mean variables that are not meant to be set by the user but are used internally by the role.

+However, nothing stops you from setting these variables in the `group_vars` directory of the environment you want to deploy to or in any other way you see fit.
+Just bear in ming that they are not a part of "public" API of the playbook.

 Each role is responsible for a specific part of the deployment process and contains a set of tasks that need to be executed.